Editor’s Key Takeaways: 20 Essential Home Office Ideas for Photographers

 1. Functional Work Desk

-L-shaped desks often provide more space, which can be helpful if you have a large spread of equipment.
+A rectangle or L-shaped desk is ideal.
+We recommend a wooden desk for both design appeal and easy cleaning.
+L-shaped desks often provide more space, which is helpful if you have a large array of equipment.

 2. Ergonomic Chair